 It's a push-pull for manufacturers and other B2Bs.
 They must be available for purchase-ready buyers once budget freezes are lifted, yet flexible enough to lean into faster buying cycles for businesses with immediate needs.

 While COVID-19 is certainly a major factor, it's not the only one shaping B2B buyer preferences.
 B2B sales and marketing teams need to be well-informed so as to foster proactive and valuable relationships.

-We’re going to review seven of the best findings from the 2018 Buyers Survey Report in this blog post and provide some takeaways that you can use this to improve your B2B buyer operations from a sales and marketing perspective.
+We’re digging into six of the best findings from the 2020 B2B Buyers Survey Report to provide some takeaways that you can use this to improve your B2B buyer operations from a sales and marketing perspective.

-Providing content in the form of reports and tools that demonstrate ROI and impact may reduce research time and tip the buyer scales in your favor.
+Providing content that builds on each phase of the buyer's journey and is easily digestible -- paid ads, guides, infographics, and interactive tools, for example -- may reduce research time and tip the buyer scales in your favor.

 Having a strong online presence will provide additional ways for buyers to research your organization and decide whether they want to buy.
 Don't underestimate the power of testimonials on your site.

-Manufacturers and other B2B businesses that can prove ease of use, fast deployment times, and effective solutions may be able to earn buyers’ trust faster than competitors.
+Manufacturers and other B2B businesses that can prove ease of use, fast deployment times, and effective yet affordable solutions to primary pain points may be able to earn buyers’ trust faster than competitors.